espnet/espnet/CONTRIBUTING.md

-2. You want to implement a feature or bug-fix for an outstanding issue Look at the outstanding issues here: https://github.com/espnet/espnet/issues Pick an issue and comment on the task that you want to work on this feature If you need more context on a particular issue, please ask and we shall provide.
+2. You want to implement a feature or bug-fix for an outstanding issue Look at the outstanding issues here: https://github.com/espnet/espnet/issues Pick an issue and comment on the task that you want to work on this feature If you need more context on a particular issue, please ask us and then we shall provide more information.

 Once you finish implementing a feature or bugfix, please send a Pull Request to https://github.com/espnet/espnet